firebrandmedia/gbradhopkins.com/_posts/2016-09-29-switching-to-jekyll-from-ee.md

 description: Thoughts, links and resources as I switch my personal site from EECMS to Jekyll
 ---

-Looking for something with a bit less overhead and an opportunity to play around with Git, Markdown and Jekyll, I have decided to move my site from [ExpressionEngine](http://ellislab.com/expressionengine) - which I love - to [Jekyll](http://jekyllrb.com).
+Looking for an opportunity to play around with Git, Markdown and Jekyll, I have decided to move my site from [ExpressionEngine](http://ellislab.com/expressionengine) - which I love and use on most projects - to [Jekyll](http://jekyllrb.com), a static site generator.

 ## Links of note